-In FY 2020, each eligible institution conducted and submitted a Comprehensive Local Needs Assessment (CLNA) prior to submitting the Local Application as required by Sec.
-134(c) of the Act (Appendix F) for FY 2021, the Perkins V Implementation Year.

-Submission of a revised CLNA for the FY 2022 Application is optional.
-An institution submitting a revised CLNA for FY 2022 shall email it to Perkins@highered.texas.gov on or before July 1, 2021.
+During FY 2022, institutions shall conduct a Comprehensive Local Needs Assessment for submission to THECB prior to submission of the FY 2023 Application, as required by Sec.
+134(c)(1)(B) of the Act.
+Institutions must email a revised CLNA for FY 2023 and shall email it to Perkins@highered.texas.gov on or before June 28, 2022, to allow time for review, revisions, and approval.

-An Application submitted under this RFA shall address an institution's original or revised CLNA findings in a manner appropriate for the institution's local needs.
-The Applicant must, at a minimum, include the following in the FY 2022 Application:
+An Application submitted under this RFA shall address an institution's updated FY2023 CLNA findings in a manner appropriate for the institution's local needs.
+The Applicant must, at a minimum, include the following in the FY 2023 Application:

-- The Local Application (Appendix G), Item 1, shall summarize the gaps identified for the six sections of the CLNA and the goals developed to address identified gaps. - The Program Improvement and Evaluation Plan (PIEP) for each of the three Perkins V core indicators (Appendix F) shall incorporate goals identified in the Local Application, Item 1, in a manner appropriate for the institution's local needs and consistent with each core indicator's focus.
-An Applicant may prioritize goals for the FY 2022 Application but shall at a minimum address in the PIEP those goals identified for Student Performance and Improving Access and Equity. - The Application Budget shall identify the CLNA goal in budget line items that address prioritized goals for FY 2022 and shall at a minimum budget Perkins funds to support goals identified in the CLNA for Student Performance and Improving Access and Equity.
+- The Local Application (Appendix G), Item 1, shall summarize the gaps identified for the six sections of the CLNA and the goals developed to address identified gaps. - The Program Improvement and Evaluation Plan (PIEP; Appendix H) for each of the three Perkins V core indicators (Appendix I) shall incorporate goals identified in the Local

+Application, Item 1, in a manner appropriate for the institution's local needs and consistent with each core indicator's focus.
+An Applicant may prioritize goals appearing in the FY 2023 Application but shall at a minimum address in the PIEP those goals identified for Student Performance and Improving Access and Equity.

+• The Application Budget shall identify the CLNA goal in budget line items that address prioritized goals for FY 2023 and shall at a minimum budget Perkins funds to support goals identified in the CLNA for Student Performance and Improving Access and Equity.
+It is not required that every budget line item have an accompanying CLNA goal.